tc39/proposal-decimal/docs/data-model.md

 new Decimal("1.2e0").toString(); // => "1.2"
 ```

 This is a guarantee about what Decimal *exposes*, not a requirement on how a value is *stored*.
-An implementation may keep values unnormalized internally — preserving trailing zeroes, as the full IEEE 754 standard does — and normalize only on the way out, when rendering a String or comparing values ("normalize on the way out").
+An implementation of Decimal may keep values unnormalized internally.
+But it must render a Decimal as a String, and compare Decimal values, by mathematical value (i.e., without trailing zeroes).
+We call this "normalize on the way out".
 This hybrid approach captures the performance benefits of [unnormalized decimal arithmetic](https://speleotrove.com/decimal/decifaq4.html) without exposing display precision to callers.

 ## Arithmetic Operations